n1cklarosa/WP-Simple-Visitor-Registration-Form/README.txt

 == Description ==

 There are loads of great full featured form plugins available for wordpress.
 Some take a little getting to know in order to get the most out of them.
-This plugin is not one of those, it is something simple to help physical venue's create a visitor registration form with the use of a single shortcode.
+This plugin is not one of those, it is something simple to help physical venues create a visitor registration form with the use of a single shortcode.

 Once a patron of a venue has filled out the form, they have the option to add a new guest or visit a customisable link of the venue's choice.
 Entries can then be exported to CSV by the Wordpress administrator with exact date along side the details added into the form.

+Links to your form can be place at the entrance to a location as a requirement of entry.

 **Features**